AlephAlpha/Nekomata/doc/Builtins.md

 ### `length` (`#`, `1 -> 1`)

-Get the length of a list or a string.
+Get the length of a list.

 ### `lengthIs` (`L`, `2 -> 1`)

-Check if the length of a list or a string is equal to a given integer.
+Check if the length of a list is equal to a given integer.

-If it is, push the list or string itself, otherwise fail.
+If it is, push the list itself, otherwise fail.

 ### `nth` (`@`, `2 -> 1`)

-Get the nth element of a list or a string.
+Get the nth element of a list.

 This function is automatically vectorized on the second argument.

 ### `head` (`h`, `1 -> 1`)

-Get the first element of a list or a string.
+Get the first element of a list.

 ### `tail` (`t`, `1 -> 1`)

-Remove the first element of a list or a string.
+Remove the first element of a list.

 ### `cons` (`c`, `2 -> 1`)